dtduval/dtduval.github.io/Daily-notes.md

 - Then Module 4:
     - Fundamentals Of Global Strategy 5: Target Markets And Modes Of Entry
     - Sugiura, H. (1990) 'How Honda localizes its global strategy', MIT Sloan Management Review, 32(1)
-    - Collis, D. (2011) 'Should you have a global strategy?', MIT Sloan Management Review 53(1).
-    - Mehanna, R.-A. (2008) "Strategic Patterns in International Business: Product Differentiation or Complementarity?", Journal of Transnational Management 13(2):112–131.
-    - Makino, S., Isobe, T., and Chan, C. (2004) "Does country matter?", Strategic Management Journal: 25(10):1027–1043.

 **CLASS NOTES**